Jan-000/Jan-000/README.md

 Hi, my name is Jan.
-Previously, I´ve been working as an architect, but now I am switching to IT.
+Previously, I´ve been working as an architect, but now I am frontend dev.
 I  have completed Ironhack Web-Dev bootcamp (March 2022), mainly focused on JavaScript and React.
+Worked 3+ years on Meteor Blaze JS stack.
-Other than programming, my great passion is water - be it landscape, watersport or backbone of world trade.
+Other than programming, my great passion is water in a broad sense:  be it landscape, watersport and hydro-infrastructure.

 <!---